Web under local loads – Hand calculations

 If you start to wonder if this will ever be over… this is the last part so take heart!

-So far you have learned about Linear and Nonlinear approach to Buckling Analysis.
+So far you have learned about the Linear and Nonlinear approaches to Buckling Analysis.
 In a sense, this is all I wanted to teach you here.
 But it’s only fair to point out some potential flaws in analysis, and what you need to pay special attention to!

 Remember when I told you that your modeling will depend on the type of analysis you may want to check?
 Let’s start there!

 Regardless if you want to verify stability with a linear or nonlinear approach, there are some universal issues with beam (member) models!
 This is the shortlist: